paycoreio/docs/docs/connectors/cypix/index.md

 * `secret` --> Secret Key
 * `host` --> Host

-Choose Test mode for test connection with Cypix.
+Select Test or Live mode according to the type of account to connect with Cypix.
 Choose Currency: set this parameter according to available currencies for your Cypix account.

 !!! success
     You have connected **Cypix** H2H merchant account!